-A key goal of this toolkit is ensuring that SUD treatment begins (or resumes) with a thorough assessment of what an individual needs; regularly reviews the individual's treatment needs; and systematically connects individuals with the appropriate level of care.
+A key goal of this toolkit is ensuring that SUD treatment begins (or resumes) with a thorough assessment of what an individual needs; clinicians regularly review the individual's treatment needs; and patients are systematically connected with the appropriate level of care throughout their treatment and recovery journey.
 While this may be standard operating practice with respect to other chronic medical conditions, people with SUD often find themselves enrolled in treatment programs through a haphazard process.
 Their treatment may depend on whom they first reached out to for help, rather than what the evidence suggests will be most effective.
-In light of this, the first set of strategies addresses ways for ensuring that The ASAM Criteria is used throughout patient placement and care.
+In light of this, the first set of strategies addresses ways for ensuring that The ASAM Criteria is used to make level of care recommendations throughout treatment.